cklmercer/vue-mix/README.md

 There are a couple of different versions of this boilerplate..
 * `master`: Includes a couple of examples to help you get going.
 * `barebones`: Same as master except there are no examples.
-* `bulma`: Includes the Bulma css framework and font-awesome, no examples.
+* `bulma`: Includes the Bulma CSS framework and font-awesome, no examples.

 ## Demo Video
 [vue-mix setup](https://www.youtube.com/watch?v=6qK_sAvCPfA_)